-Whilst all staff should speak to the designated safeguarding person DSL (or deputies) with regard to any concerns about female genital mutilation (FGM), there is a specific legal duty on teachers/trainers.
-If a trainer, in the course of their work in the profession, discovers that an act of FGM appears to have been carried out on a girl under the age of 18, the teacher/ trainer must report this to the police.
-All staff will be required to undertake EtF FGM training as standard as part of their induction.
-Further training may be introduced periodically during staff development and training sessions.
+All staff should report any concerns regarding Female Genital Mutilation (FGM) to the Designated Safeguarding Lead (DSL) or a Deputy.
+In addition, there is a specific legal duty placed on teachers/ trainers under the FGM mandatory reporting duty.
+Where a teacher/ trainer, in the course of their professional work, discovers that an act of FGM appears to have been carried out on a girl under the age of 18, they must report this to the police.
+This is a personal legal duty and must be carried out by the individual who identifies the concern.

+As part of our safeguarding induction, all staff will be required to complete Education and Training Foundation (EtF) FGM awareness training.
+Additional training and updates may be provided as part of ongoing staff development.